North Plum Street lots will have grass planted, be returned to property owners: Lancaster city officials

 "Should private property owners choose to redevelop these properties, they will be required to go through all standard City approval processes," Strazzo said in a news release Wednesday.

-Strazzo added the contractor will not address the the geological anomalies during the demolition, and that prior to any new development, it will be a property owner's responsibility to evaluate and fix any geological anomalies "to the extent necessary for the development."
+Strazzo added the contractor will not address the geological anomalies during the demolition and that prior to any new development, it will be a property owner's responsibility to evaluate and fix any geological anomalies "to the extent necessary for the development."

 Empire Services, a Reading-based demolition company, continued demolishing the buildings Wednesday in a process expected to last three weeks, with most of the work happening this week.